locpeople/SharePointListItemModel/README.md

 # SharePoint List Item model

-This is an abstract wrapper class that makes it easy to create models based on SharePoint list items in TypeScript.
-It is made for use with the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) and uses the [SharePoint pnp-js](https://github.com/SharePoint/PnP-JS-Core).
+This is an abstract class that makes it easy to create models based on SharePoint list items in TypeScript.
+It is made for use with the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) and Node.js and uses the [SharePoint pnp-js](https://github.com/SharePoint/PnP-JS-Core).

 ## How to use